ellak-monades-aristeias/WeatherPiStation/etc/STRUCTURE.md

 > repo
     > /etc:         Directory with all the specifications files.
-    > /server:      Includes all the files that are used on server.
+    > /www:         Includes all the files that are used on server.
-    > /client:      Includes all the files that the clients are using.
     > /pi-client:   Includes all the files that the Raspberry Pi clients are using.